U.S. Press Freedom Tracker

 Atmore News reported on Facebook that both Digmon and Fletcher were arrested on Oct.
 27, charged with revealing, disclosing or divulging grand jury information, a felony, and released about six hours later after paying $10,000 bonds.

 Fletcher, who took a call to the newsroom from the U.S. Press Freedom Tracker, confirmed that he and Digmon had an initial hearing on Oct.
-30 but directed all further inquiries to their attorney, Ernest White.
+30 but directed all further inquiries to their attorney, Earnest White.
 White declined to comment when reached on Oct.
 31.

 Veronica “Ashley” Fore, a bookkeeper for the county school system, was also arrested and is charged with providing grand jury information to the media, according to WALA-TV.
 It was not immediately clear how Fore obtained the information.